mdykman/jtl/README.md

   * null

  == literal notation ==
- 	The notation of daa literals in JTL is exactly that of JSON, of which JTL is a superset.
+ 	The notation of literal data in JTL is exactly that of JSON, of which JTL is a superset.
 Any valid JSON notation should be a valid notation
 	for expressing literal data in JTL.
 Any inconsistency which is found should be reported to the author as a bug.

  == truth values ==